-- Exam #1 will be on Wednesday, March 4.
-It will be a 110 minute exam beginning in class and extending until 4:00pm (through the 4th hour). - Exam #2 will be on Wednesday, April 8.
-It will be a 110 minute exam beginning in class and extending until 4:00pm (through the 4th hour). - Exam #3 will be a three hour exam during finals week at a time determined by the Registrar.
+- Exam #1 will be on Friday, March 19.
+It will be a 110 minute exam beginning in class and extending until 3:00pm (through the 4th hour). - Exam #2 will be on Friday, April 23.
+It will be a 110 minute exam beginning in class and extending until 3:00pm (through the 4th hour). - Exam~#3 will be a three hour exam during finals week at a time determined by the Registrar.

 Exam problems will be similar to problems worked on homework and discussed in class.
 Exam problems will be designed to be completed within the time period provided, and will be designed to test understanding of concepts and competence in skills learned in the preceding weeks.
 Exams may include use of computer/Mathematica to solve some problems.
-If this is the case, I will notify you in advance and arrange for a classroom with computers to take the exam.
+If this is the case, I will notify you in advance.